Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Introduction

-Code concatenation is limited by the distance of their particular codes, and generalizing these codes to arbitrary distances can be costly if not impossible.
-Code switching~\cite{codeSwitching,conversionSteaneReedMuller,codeSwitchingNearTerm,codeSwitchingQldpcDimensions,heterogeneousByBus}, often having the same limitations as code concatenation, transfers information between differently encoded registers.
-Magic state distillation~\cite{magicStateOriginal,magicStates,magicStateNotAsCostly} prepares many noisy copies of special quantum states that can then be used to output fewer copies of the quantum state with higher fidelity.
+The distance obtained via code concatenation depends on the particular codes being utilized, and concatenating to arbitrary distances can be costly if not impossible.
+Code switching~\cite{codeSwitching,conversionSteaneReedMuller,codeSwitchingNearTerm,codeSwitchingQldpcDimensions,heterogeneousByBus,ouyang2024measurement}, often having the same limitations as code concatenation, transfers information between differently encoded registers.
+Magic state distillation~\cite{magicStateOriginal,magicStates} prepares many noisy copies of special quantum states that can then be used to output fewer copies of the quantum state with higher fidelity.
 These purified quantum states can then implement non-Clifford gates via gate teleportation~\cite{teleportation}.
-This process is generally considered costly; Stein et al. describe it as having ``expensive, if not prohibitive cost when scaling''~\cite{heterogeneousByBus}.
-Magic state distillation is nondeterministic and consumes ancilla resources, making the process unpredictable and costly.
+Although recent improvements to this process have made it far more efficient than previously~\cite{msdLessThanCnot,magicStateNotAsCostly,constantOverheadMagicStateDistillation,qldpcMagicStateDistillation}, it is still often considered costly; Stein et al. describe it as having ``expensive, if not prohibitive cost when scaling''~\cite{heterogeneousByBus}.
+Standard magic state distillation is nondeterministic and consumes ancilla resources, making the process unpredictable and costly.
+While deterministic variants of magic state distillation exist, current proposals such as that proposed by Heußen~\cite{heussen2025magic} introduce distinct drawbacks, relying on inefficient decoding techniques and having reduced noise suppression per round.
+Pieceable fault tolerance~\cite{pieceableFt} relies on deconstructing gates into fault-tolerant segments tailored to the target code.
+Many of the guarantees and algorithms given for pieceable fault tolerance are restricted to nondegenerate, single-logical-qubit codes that already possess a complete set of fault-tolerant Clifford gates.